Apply for hoarding or temporary structure consent

 - The applicant shall effect insurance indemnifying the applicant and the County Council in the terms of the indemnity set out in condition 10 hereof for the duration of the consent and shall, when required by the County Council produce evidence of such insurance to the satisfaction of the County Council.
 Such insurance shall afford indemnity of not less than £10 million in respect of each and every occurrence or series of occurrences caused by or attributable to any event giving rise to a claim

 - On the expiry of the consent the highway where the structure was positioned shall be left in a clean and tidy condition and any damage to the highway shall be repaired to the satisfaction of the County Council at the expense of the applicant

 - Any significant alterations to a licensed structure that will affect the highway shall cause the consent to be withdrawn unless the County Council first agrees such alterations.
 Where such alterations are to be made the Licence holder shall inform the County Council in writing giving full details of the alterations, including any change to the lighting and signing & guarding arrangements

 - Nothing in this consent absolves the applicant from his responsibilities under Section 172 of the Highways Act 1980, as to requirements pertaining to hoardings

 - The door of any structure covered by this consent shall not open onto any street that is open to the public use during the period of this consent

 - Nothing in this consent absolves the applicant from his responsibilities to maintain access or provide protection to apparatus owned, used or maintained by Statutory Undertakers

-The applicant should allow seven clear working days between the date of application for a licence and the date on which the licence is intended to commence.
+The applicant should allow seven clear working days between the date of application for consent and the date on which the consent is intended to commence.
 Installation of the structure should not commence before approval of the application has been issued.

 Tacit consent does not apply